yannick-lc/yannick-lc.github.io/docs/_posts/2025-10-05-constrained-clustering.md

 3. Solve the M step: update centroids as the means of the corresponding assigned points
 4. Repeat 2 and 3 until convergence

-This constitutes a powerfull framework, which enables to find "good" clusters while satisfying a number of constraints.
+This constitutes a powerful framework, which enables to find "good" clusters while satisfying a number of constraints.

 </details>

 ## Problem statement

-Without further ado, here is the problem statement: we have 3 mobile sales representatives, going from client to client over a fixed territory containing a total of e.g. 500 clients*.
+Without further ado, here is the problem statement: we have 3 mobile sales representatives, going from client to client across a fixed territory containing a total of e.g. 500 clients*.
 Not all salesperson visits all customers: each salesperson has a portfolio of dedicated clients, and only visits their own clients.

 <sup><sub>**as indicated [here][fictitious], all figures and data presented in this article are of course fictitious.*</sub></sup>